Faculty Research Interests

 My recent research focuses on statistical methods for random processes, random process data analysis and applications in engineering and science generally.
 Particular topics include: modelling the motion of animals and other entities and risk analysis for earthquakes, wildfires, floods, and similar phenomena.
 I also work some on sports statistics, am President of The International Environmetrics Society (TIES) and am Deputy Editor of the journal Environmetrics.

 Statistical design of experiments, originated from agricultural applications, is used extensively in a wide range of scientific and industrial investigations.
-Experiments need to be properly designed so that valid information can be extracted at a lower cost.
 I am interested in efficient experimental designs and the related construction and combinatorial problems.
 Currently, I work mostly on design of experiments in the situation where the response depends on a large number of factors (variables), the so called factorial design.
 When a large number of factors have to be studied, but the experimental runs are expensive, it is not feasible to observe all possible combinations of the factors.
-For example, with just two settings for each factor, an experiment with 10 factors requires 2^10 runs to observe all the combinations.
 One aspect of my research deals with how to choose a "good" small subset of the factor combinations.
 There are interesting connections with combinatorics, coding theory and finite geometry.

 causal inference in experiments and observational studies, missing data

-Motivated by these biological challenges, my methodological research interests fall in the following two areas: loss-based estimation with cross-validation (parametric and non-parametric density estimation and regression, variable selection) and resampling-based multiple hypothesis testing.
-I am also interested in statistical computing and I am a core developer of the Bioconductor Project, an open-source and open-development software project for the analysis of biomedical and genomic data.
+I am also interested in statistical computing and, in particular, reproducible research.
+I am a founding core developer of the Bioconductor Project, an open-source and open-development software project for the analysis of biomedical and genomic data.

 High-dimensional statistics, random matrices, high-dimensional robust regression, high-dimensional M-estimation, the bootstrap and resampling in high-dimension, limit theorems and statistical inference, applied statistics.
 Recent interests include auction theory from the bidder standpoint.

-I share an ongoing interest in biodemography with David Steinsaltz and Ken Wachter that has resulted in papers on fitness landscapes, mutation-selection balance, stochastic PDE models of bacteria and yeast aging, and applications of quasistationarity to mortality modeling.
+- biodemography (e.g. fitness landscapes, mutation-selection balance, stochastic PDE models of bacteria and yeast aging, and applications of quasistationarity to mortality modeling)

 Models of Percolation, Phase transitions in Statistical Mechanics, Mixing time of Markov chains, Random walk on graphs, Counting problems in non-linear sparse settings.